haisum/bluesmpp.com/content/demo/index.md

 ## Demo Limitations

-Sms sending in demo is simulated in demo and in real usage, we would use actual operator SMPP credentials to send messages.
+Sms sending in demo is simulated.
+In real usage, we would use actual operator SMPP credentials to send messages.
 Adding/Editing users is restricted and modifying connection configuration is also forbidden.

 ## Grafana stats